Estimated Repair Costs for 4 Common Furnace Problems

 • New blower motor: $250–$800

-Fleming Heating & Air Conditioning Inc Can Resolve Your Furnace Problems Quickly and Affordably
+Fleming Heating & Air Conditioning Inc Will Work Hard to Resolve Your Furnace Issues as Soon as Possible

-Furnace problems can be a costly headache, but not when you work with Fleming Heating & Air Conditioning Inc. We’ve been providing the quality, affordable furnace repair South Beloit and Belvidere homeowners have trusted since 1964.
-Contact us at 877-389-2465 to request your free estimate today.
+Furnace issues can be an expensive headache, but not when you work with Fleming Heating & Air Conditioning Inc. We’ve been providing the quality, affordable furnace repair South Beloit and Belvidere homeowners have trusted since {year}.
+Call us at 877-389-2465 to receive your free estimate today.